JP-nhuaa/nhuaa/README.md

 3. **Set Up Your Web Server**

    - Configure your web server to serve the project files from the root directory of this project.
-   - Ensure the server points to the `index.php` as the entry point for the website.
+   - Ensure the server points to the `index.html` as the entry point for the website.

 4. **Open in Browser**